Free Body Shape Calculator

 3 Simple Steps

-How Body Shape Calculation Works
+How the Body Shape Calculator Works

 From tape measure to personalised style guide in under two minutes — here's what happens.